-To give you an idea of what delivery costs can range, we have a delivery estimate sheet that is based on your choice of factory and the distance of your home site from that factory.
+To give you an idea of what delivery costs can range, we have a delivery estimates on pages about our homes based on the home, home options, and the distance of your home site from that factory.
 As you’ll notice, the savings of delivering a single wide home isn’t a mere few hundred dollars, but a few thousand dollars, which, when combined with the lower cost of a single wide home, makes for huge savings in overall home price.

 In addition, buying your home and having it built and delivered directly from the factory to your home site means we don’t have to charge for the additional cost of the transport and set-up on an abundance of stock models.

 Choosing Your Factory

 And now, you might be thinking, all of these savings must translate into a smaller home.

 Yes and no. While double wide homes on the larger end of the spectrum will offer more square footage, the small to mid-size double wides are very comparable.
 It’s only a matter of wider rather than longer.

 The single wide mobile homes we have for sale range in size from the smallest and least expensive unit—The Tru Bliss with a total of 736 square feet, to the largest and most expensive unit—The Clayton Annie with a total of 1,140 square feet.

 There’s a pretty big price gap between those homes, so let’s talk about the Tru and Fleetwood factories.